rendall/icebreakers/QUESTIONS.md

   * If there were no limits, which place would you want to spend the rest of your life?
   * Are you a dog person or a cat person?
   * You have 5 minutes to hide a paperclip in your home.
 A detective is hired to find it.
 But if he fails, you'll get 10,000 dollars as a reward.
 Where would you hide the paperclip?
-  * Namely, what is your favorite polite insult?
+  * What is your favorite polite insult?
   * Your go-to icebreaker question during awkward silences?
   * You get to spend one year on a deserted island with any cartoon character.
 That cartoon character is your only chance at survival.
 However, after the year is over, that character would try to kill you.
 Which cartoon character would you choose?
   * Which everyday office task, if turned into an Olympics sport, would you fail in miserably?